lmacka/chicky/README.md

 3. **Configure the Application**

     Edit `config.js` appropriately.
-For example, you might need to set the remote host for the SSH tunnel.
+For example, you might need to set the remote host for the SSH tunnel and change the run-as user.
-    Edit `start.sh` and set the user you'll run as.

 4. **Run the Application**